frontenddogma/web-development-glossary/manuscript/r.md

 : → Resource Description Framework

 RDF Site Summary
 : A web feed which allows users and applications to access updates to websites in a standardized, computer-readable format.
 These feeds can, for example, allow a user to keep track of many different websites in a single news aggregator.
 Websites usually use RSS feeds to publish frequently updated information, such as blog entries, news headlines, or episodes of audio and video series.
-An RSS document (called “feed,” “web feed,” or “channel”) includes full or summarized text, and metadata, like publishing date and author names.&nbsp;[†](#w-rss)
+An RSS document (called feed, web feed, or channel) includes full or summarized text, and metadata, like publishing date and author names.&nbsp;[†](#w-rss)

 RDSMS
 : → Relational Data Stream Management System